BhathiyaPrasad/freecodecamp-js-tutorial/readme.md

-tutorial for javascript conducted via freecodecamp
+utorial for javascript conducted via freecodecamp

 Here Is the Link "https://youtu.be/jS4aFq5-91M?si=tfNWE87uOtxXWGeb"